Wednesday, December 23, 2009

 On the west side of Whidbey island, you'll find a beach popular on stormy days with the cold water lovin', PNW Surfers & SUPer's - for the potential Wave Ridin' swells which can occasionally occur here...

-Risk Factor at a minimum= take a ride on the small & notoriously unreliable
+And for some on the water Storm Chasin' while keepin' the Risk Factor at a minimum= take a ride on the small & notoriously unreliable

 Pt Townsend - Keystone ferry